pankajdasbhaya005/html_project/README.md

 - `tables_in.html`
   → HTML tables, rows, columns, and table structure

 - `accessibility_html_project.html`
   → A practice HTML file focused on improving web accessibility and usability

 - `html_head_seo_project.html`
   → A practice HTML file demonstrating proper use of the head section and basic SEO meta tags

 - `html_best_practices.html`
   → A practice HTML file demonstrating best practices and common HTML mistakes

+- `html_resume.html`
+  → A simple resume page created using HTML only

 ---